 The final stage of an employee's journey with your company is one of the most important times to be supportive and uphold your cultural values.
 But without a way to assess the relationship and provide a transition for your remaining team, you risk losing more employees in the long run.

-According to Aberdeen Research, companies with an offboarding policy retain 71% of their employees, while companies that don't have an offboarding process retain only 57%.
-In addition, companies with an offboarding process have 11% more engaged employees than companies that don't.
+According to Aberdeen Research, companies with an employee offboarding policy retain 71% of their employees, while companies that don't have an employee offboarding process retain only 57%.
+In addition, companies with an employee offboarding process have 11% more employee engagement than companies that don't.

 1. A positive final impression drives brand advocacy